2024-25 Edition

 Restriction: Graduate students only.

 Applications are accepted for the fall quarter only and must be complete by December 18.
-Because of keen competition for places in the program, a two-stage admissions process is employed.
-Following initial review of applications by the faculty admissions committee, approximately one-quarter of applicants are invited for interviews, which are usually conducted during February through early April.
+Applications undergo a holistic review process and interviews for selected applicants are conducted during February through early April.
 All interviews will be conducted as VIRTUAL interviews by ZOOM.
-Final selection from the interviewed candidates is accomplished by way of a Genetic Counseling Admissions Match program which has been established to place applicants into programs based on a fair process that takes into account both the applicants’ and programs’ preferences (similar to the process of matching physicians to residency training programs).
+We participate in the Genetic Counseling Admissions Match program which was established to place applicants into programs based on a fair process taking into account both the applicants’ and programs’ preferences (similar to the process of matching physicians to residency training programs).
+All applicants to our program must provide a Match ID number to be considered for admission.
 For further information about the match program, visit the GC Admissions Match website.
 Six to eight students are usually admitted each year.

 During the six to eight academic quarters of the program, students complete a sequence of core courses covering medical, quantitative, biochemical, molecular, and cancer genetics and genomics; teratology, embryology, and development; cytogenetics; counseling theory and application; research methods; ethical issues; and community resources.
 All courses are taught by Division faculty specifically for students in the program.
 Experiential professional training occurs concurrently with formal course work in a variety of clinics at the UCI Medical Center and affiliated facilities, in the prenatal diagnosis and cancer genetics programs, in cytogenetics and molecular genetics laboratories, and in various community agencies.
-Students participate in divisional and departmental professional and educational activities such as lectures, seminars, and journal club; rounds including in Pediatrics, Obstetrics, and Ethics; tumor boards; and various research, counseling, and patient management conferences throughout the program.
-While not required, some students choose to arrange optional clinical rotations at other academic, private, or commercial genetics units.
+Students participate in divisional and departmental professional and educational activities such as lectures, seminars, and journal club; rounds including in pediatrics, obstetrics, and ethics; tumor boards; and various research, counseling, and patient management conferences throughout the program.

-Degree requirements include a minimum of 87 quarter units, completion of a research thesis that should be publishable, and demonstration of appropriate professional skills in genetic counseling.
+Degree requirements include a minimum of 87 quarter units, completion of a research thesis, and demonstration of the practice-based competencies of an entry level genetic counselor.
 The program director serves as faculty advisor to students.
 Teaching and supervision of professional experiential training are shared by all Division faculty and staff, who frequently review student progress.
-In the second year, development of professional skills can be individualized according to the trainee’s needs and interests.
 Successful completion of the program (together with an assessment that the student has achieved the practice-based competency of an entry-level genetic counselor) fulfills the curricular and clinical training requirements for eligibility to sit for examination by the American Board of Genetic Counseling.